 Gold in Nanosized Sensors

 As well as nanoelectronics there are many other opportunities presented by gold-based nanotechnology.
 These include sensors, optically active materials and numerous medical applications.
 Research at North Carolina State University and the US Department of Energy’s Brookhaven National Laboratory has provided the first evidence that nanoparticles can form a gradient of decreasing concentration along a surface.
 This material could potentially be used as a sensor to detect species that have specific affinities for nanoparticles, or as a filter to select particles of a given size.

 Gold as a Biomaterial

-The excellent biocompatibility, malleability and resistance to corrosion of gold also provides benefits for use inside the body and was used in dental applications by The Etruscans as far back as the seventh century BC.
+The excellent biocompatibility, malleability and resistance to corrosion of gold also provide benefits for use inside the body and were used in dental applications by The Etruscans as far back as the seventh century BC.
 They used gold wire to hold substitute teeth in place when their own were damaged.